ghoomfrog/kid/README.md

 The first operator uses IPv4, and the second one uses IPv6.
 Thhe left operand is the raw address that corresponds to the IP version.

-Attempting to push null does nothing.
+Attempting to push null doesn't send anything.

 We can also pop a value from the reception stack using the suffix operator `?`: